established in 1994

 Cholla Cactus Garden

 The Cholla Cactus Garden is one of the prettiest places in the park.
 Even thought the landscape is different and there are no Joshua trees, there are hundreds of cacti, as far as the eye can see.
 A maintained path meanders among the cacti for an up close look.
 Just don’t get too close.
-If you do nothing else on Pinto Basin Road, at least go to see the cactus garden.
+You don’t want to spend the day picking cactus out of your body!
+If you you are short on time and do nothing else on Pinto Basin Road, at least go to see the cactus garden.

 Further southwest on Pinto Basin Road is the Ocotillo Patch.
 Ocotillos are a spiny desert shrub that bloom beautiful reddish orange blooms after rain in the spring, summer and fall.
 Unless you know how much precipitation the park has received, there’s a chance the Ocotillos will look brown.
 Still, it must be beautiful when they are all blooming.